jupyter-server/jupyter_server/docs/source/operators/telemetry.rst

 .. _`JSON schemas`: https://json-schema.org/

 .. warning::
     Do NOT rely on this feature for security or auditing purposes.
-Neither `server <#emitting-server-events>`_ nor `client <#eventlog-endpoint>`_ events are protected against meddling.
+Neither `server <#emitting-server-events>`_ nor `client <#the-eventlog-endpoint>`_ events are protected against meddling.
 For server events, those who have access to the environment can change the server code to emit whatever they want.
 The same goes for client events where nothing prevents users from sending spurious data to the `eventlog` endpoint.

 Emitting server events
 ----------------------